rakhimov/scram/doc/report_layer.rst

 Post-processing
 ***************

-It is expected that the results of analysis are processed by other tools than SCRAM.
+It is expected that the results of analysis are processed by other tools than the SCRAM core.
-Python scripts and XML query tools are better suited to filter, group, sort, and do other data manipulations and visualization.
+The GUI front-end, Python scripts, and XML query tools are better suited to filter, group, sort, and do other data manipulations and visualization.

-Some suggestions:
+Suggested tools:

+    - SCRAM GUI front-end
     - `BaseX <http://basex.org>`_
     - Python with `lxml <http://lxml.de/>`_